 Best Urban Trail for Fall – Weaselhead Flats

 The City of Calgary maintains approximately 1000 km of regional pathways and 96 km of trails.
-These pathways and trails allow you to explore the mix of natural and curated landscapes.
-With so much to explore, we feature a unique place to escape the city without actually leaving it.
-Tucked in the southwest, the Weaselhead Flats Natural Environment Park is a gem of urban wilderness.
+These pathways and trails allow you to explore a mix of natural and curated landscapes.
+Nestled within city limits, Weaselhead Flats Natural Environment Park is hidden gem of urban wilderness.